 Southern California Edison Company (SCE) and Pacific Gas and Electric Company (PG&E) both currently exercise their authority to shut off power during dangerous fire conditions.
-However, there are currently no established standards on reasonableness, notification, mitigation and reporting.
+However, there are currently no established standards on reasonableness, notification, mitigation and reporting by IOUs other than SDG&E.